Healthcare and cybersecurity: 73% of breaches lack DMARC enforcement

 Bad actors operate by exploiting gaps and seams in security, using both common and advanced tactics, including social engineering, email phishing scams, often delivering damaging ransomware attacks.
 The scale and sophistication of global cybercrime is astonishing, with combating cybercrime now a feature in many national security strategies.
 Open source and national security intelligence estimates predict that cyberattacks against the critical infrastructure sector will triple in frequency and impact.

-The financial value of ePHI on the black market (medical records can sell for $60, $15 for a Social Security number and $3 for a credit card), reliance on outdated legacy systems, the expansion of services that depend on data, growth through acquisitions, often underresourced hospitals, and a lack of cybersecurity awareness among staff will continue to make the healthcare industry a high-value target for cybercriminals.
+The financial value of ePHI on the black market (medical records can sell for $60, $15 for a Social Security number and $3 for a credit card), reliance on outdated legacy systems, the expansion of services that depend on data, growth through acquisitions, often under-resourced hospitals, and a lack of cybersecurity awareness among staff will continue to make the healthcare industry a high-value target for cybercriminals.

-Threats targeting in healthcare
+Threats targeting healthcare

 • Email phishing attacks: Phishing is the most common cyber threat in healthcare, accounting for over half of all security breaches.
 Attackers use fraudulent emails and messages to deceive healthcare workers into disclosing login credentials or clicking on malicious links.
 A recent HHS report detailed BEC as among the most costly and prevalent attacks against healthcare.